gdbroman/broman.blog/_posts/2020/2020-02-25-this-is-your-duty.md

 ---
-title: "This Is Your Duty"
+title: "This Is Our Duty"
-permalink: this-is-your-duty
+permalink: this-is-our-duty
 ---

 How many are nailed into a coffin, never having discovered their truer self?
 Never having cultivated their inner essence and unique set of talents?
 To have merely gone through the motions?
 Accepting the path handed to them at birth?
 To have lived a life short of meaning?